Tausif7112/231007112_NN_Assignment_CSE-443.1/Problem_Set_02/README.md

 ## Approach

 Our journey through this problem followed a standard machine learning pipeline, carefully considering each step.
+The overall approach involved:
+* Loading data
+* Exploratory Data Analysis (EDA),
+* Data Preprocessing
+* Model Training and
+* Iterative Model Improvement

-The overall approach involved Data Loading, Exploratory Data Analysis (EDA), Data Preprocessing, Model Training, and iterative Model Improvement, all aimed at building a robust Logistic Regression model.
+All aimed at building a robust Logistic Regression model.

 ## Methodology